 The big arms and oversized axle immediately feel stiffer than most set-ups through the pedals so it’s no surprise they’re used by several top DH riders.
 They give tons of traction feedback and torque transfer too, although those with sensitive soles might start suffering on long, rocky descents.
 They also come in shorter 165mm lengths for the latest enduro bikes.

 The ‘Blade’ chainrings are available separately in a wide range of sizes, but the three-bolt pattern means you can fit any SRAM-compatible rings you want.
-The 30/28mm spindle and M30 Praxis bottom-bracket compatibility are a giveaway on origin and can present a spares problem if you don’t plan ahead.
+The 30/28mm spindle and M30 Praxis bottom-bracket compatibility are a giveaway on the cranks' origin and can present a spares problem if you don’t plan ahead.
 The Praxis bearings are decent though and they fit any sort of bike (the Press Fit version is particularly clever) so it’s unlikely to be an issue in normal use.

 Affordable carbon sounds good and can often be pretty, but it’s rarely the greatest in terms of performance.
 That makes Truvativ’s great mix of price and purpose even more impressive.
 The slightly tapered carbon and alloy arms and ‘almost-30mm-but-not-quite-compatible’ DUB axle keep weight usefully low.